Skip to main content

 endpoint: zookeeper-3:2181

-Then include all in the pipeline: receivers: [zookeeper/node1, zookeeper/node2, zookeeper/node3]
+Then include all of them in the pipeline: receivers: [zookeeper/node1, zookeeper/node2, zookeeper/node3].
+The leader-only metrics emit from whichever node is currently the leader.

 Does this receiver work with the ZooKeeper Prometheus metrics provider?